advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter9.md

 After understanding the above content, let's analyze common types of view change events:

 1. **Node is Killed**

    In a Linux system, when a node is killed, the TCP layer typically sends a reset (RST) packet to notify other nodes of the connection problem.
-Paxos communication can use this RST packet to identify the node¡¯s termination.
+Paxos communication can use this RST packet to identify the node's termination.
 However, MySQL does not handle this specifically and relies on the standard timeout mechanism.

 2. **Node is Network-Partitioned**

    Detecting whether a node is network-partitioned or simply slow is challenging.
 In such cases, timeout mechanisms are used, as it is difficult to definitively distinguish between these situations.

 3. **Node is Gracefully Taken Offline**

    Normally, informing other nodes by sending a command should be straightforward.
 However, MySQL has not managed this aspect well.

 4. **Adding a new node to the cluster**

    Adding a new node requires consensus and involves a final installation view synchronization.
 Although some performance fluctuations are expected, severe fluctuations indicate poor handling of the node addition process.

 Whenever a change that needs replication occurs, the group must achieve consensus.
 This applies to regular transactions, group membership changes, and certain internal messaging to maintain group consistency.
 Consensus requires a majority of group members to agree on a decision.
 Without a majority, the group cannot progress and blocks because it cannot secure a quorum.